 For safety reasons, no food or drink are permitted in the lab.
 Often, food or drink will also be restricted from the classroom.

 All instances of cheating (directly copying another student’s work) or attempts at cheating (requesting answers from another student) will be reported to parents, guidance counselors and the appropriate vice principal as well as resulting in a ZERO for all participants on the assignment or assessment (any zero received on an assessment due to cheating will not be able to be made up or retaken).

 Extra help can be obtained on C days during the SMART Lunch period or by appointment with the teacher.
-Keep in mind, that there are several chemistry teachers who will be teaching the same material—please feel free to use any of the teachers listed for help or advice.
+Keep in mind, that there are several biology teachers who will be teaching the same material—please feel free to use any of the teachers listed for help or advice.

 Use of Media Centers